sourcegraph/handbook/content/communication/content_guidelines/style_and_mechanics.md

 <div class="item no">
 <h5>No</h5>
 <ul>
-<li>Use the Phabricator Integration to... <em>(the capital “I” makes it into a proper noun, which implies it’s a separate product from “Sourcegraph Phabricator integration.”)</em></li>
+<li>Use the Phabricator Integration to... <em>(the capital “I” makes it into a proper noun, which implies it’s a product.”)</em></li>
 <li>Want to use this in your code review tool?
 Use <a href="#_" aria-disabled="true">Sourcegraph for GitHub</a>. <em>(Implies that “Sourcegraph for GitHub” is an official product name.)</em></li>
 <li>Here’s how to use Code Search.</li>
 </ul>
 </div>
 </div>

 Use the natural plural/singular form.
-If a feature name is a plural noun, treat it as a plural noun.
+If a product or feature name is a plural noun, treat it as a plural noun.

 <div class="usage">
 <div class="item yes">
 <h5>Yes</h5>
 <ul>
-<li>Batch changes are available.</li>
+<li>Batch Changes are available.</li>
 </ul>
 </div>
 <div class="item no">
 <h5>No</h5>
 <ul>
-<li>Batch changes is available.</li>
+<li>Batch Changes is available.</li>
 </ul>
 </div>
 </div>

-Refer to the natural noun of the product feature directly.
+Refer to the natural noun of the product or feature directly.

 <div class="usage">
 <div class="item yes">
 <h5>Yes</h5>
 <ul>
-<li>Batch changes are available.</li>
+<li>Batch Changes are available.</li>
 </ul>
 </div>
 <div class="item no">
 <h5>No</h5>
 <ul>
-<li>The batch changes feature is available.</li>
+<li>The Batch Changes product is available.</li>
 </ul>
 </div>
 </div>

-Qualify feature names with `Sourcegraph $FEATURE` (and capitalize the feature name) only on marketing pages and only when needed (never in product documentation, in-product text).

 ## Writing about people